 The British have a problem that troubles Germans on a regular basis.
 It is not called Brexit, nor is it sabre rattling over Gibraltar, what actually terrifies most Germans when they think of the British is the concept of small talk.
 Worse still, is the fear that at any point the British might begin the age old tradition of talking about the weather.
 I have watched wide eyed Germans, trapped in office corners by well meaning British business men as they wax lyrical about grey clouds and various types of rain they have experienced.
-It is a horror scenario that many Germans employ me to prepare them for, in much the same way Survivalists stock pile munitions and tins of beans for the inevitable apocalypse, I teach possible strategies for turning a conversation from weather to safer topics such as corporate insolvency or mandatory redundancies.
+It is a horror scenario that Germans employ me to prepare them for, in much the same way survivalists stock pile munitions and tins of beans for the inevitable apocalypse.
+I teach possible strategies for turning a conversation from weather to safer topics such as corporate insolvency or mandatory redundancies.

 The British are, in comparison to many other countries, obsessed with the weather.
 It allows the usually repressed culture of the UK to legitimately express strong emotions, without being in fear of offending anyone.
 That is unless it is sunny.
-If the weather even hints at creeping over 20 degrees, all complaints are silenced with a stern look and a slap of the wrists, for fear that whatever god has brought the strange orange orb in sky, may hear the complaints and remove it.
+If the weather even hints at creeping over 20 degrees, all complaints are silenced with a stern look and a slap of the wrists, for fear that whatever god has brought the strange orange orb in the sky, may hear the complaints and remove it.

 This week alone, I have been bitten eight times on one arm, leaving me with a one regular arm and one oversized comedy Popeye arm, that makes me look like I am either incredibly lonely or competing in this years arm wrestling world championship (just to clarify, neither of these are true).
-As I sat dejected yesterday, my wife looked at my forlorn countenance and soothed “Why don’t you put some Quark on it?
+As I sat dejected yesterday, my wife looked at me and soothed “Why don’t you put some Quark on it?
 It might help”.
-‘What is Quark?’ you might ask.
+'What is Quark?’ you might ask.
 Well my friends, Quark is Germany’s premier sour milk based product and unbeknownst to the rest of the world, the miracle cure to all problems.